Meet 9am each Saturday, Meadowhall Retail Park Sheffield S9 2YZ

 Riding to get home

 Every rider should get home safely.
 Your skill set should include knowing how to avoid sudden braking or steering.
 Progressive braking, smooth and gentle acceleration, slow and progressive deceleration.
 Fog comes in different flavours.
 It is rarely continuously dense.
 Patchy fog where you ride into a fog bank into the clear before another fog bank appears.
 The clear patches can be close together or far apart.
 Whatever the type, it’s very easy to become disoriented.
 To avoid this problem look for whatever can keep you focussed.
 Road markings, roadside kerb, road signs all help to keep you on track.
 Time and space is what is needed.
 Time to recognise the hazard and the space in which to react safely.
 Sat navs can be helpful.
 They can warn about upcoming junctions, the changing direction of the road, uphill and downhill hazards.
 It may be helpful to slow down if the road changes direction.
 If you lose sight of all visual reference points it’s time to stop until you get your bearings again.
 Put on your hazard lights.
 Flashing lights attract attention more easily.
 Keep your distance from the vehicle in front.
 You can slow down, but be aware that following road users may get impatient.
 Particularly, if they have a different view of a safe speed.
 One night, in very dense fog, I had to pull over to let a following car pass because they were so close to my rear wheel.
+I thought they might need a tow!
 In addition, the road surface was very poor and slippery.
 Ride at your own pace and give way to impatient risk takers.
 They will crash before you do!

 Some writers advise riding to the near side.
 This can put you into conflict with other road users on the near side of the carriageway.
-The centre to a line two-thirds of the lane from the kerb may be better.
+The centre line, two-thirds of the lane from the kerb may be better.
 You will get an earlier view of road users coming in the opposite direction.
 You will also avoid coming into conflict with road users on the near side.
 Signal early to show that you are turning.

 Wildlife can be a problem.
 If it’s cold and dark they are more likely to be tucked up somewhere.
 In daylight they wander, looking for food, or a comfortable place to lie down.

 Finally, use all of your senses.
 Recognise that these can be distorted or deceived.
 Smell might be diminished due to water vapour in the air, hearing may be affected in judging the direction and distance of sound, touch may be affected by cold and it’s not unknown for people to hallucinate in fog.
 Like making imaginary shapes from clouds.
 However, listen for horns and the sounds of crunching metal and plastic.
 You did remember to pack your First Aid kit.
 Didn’t you?
 If you break down, get off the road, to a safe place, as quickly as possible.
 Use your fully charged phone to find your exact location.
-On your sat nav there may a ‘Find Me’ menu item.
+On your sat nav there may be a ‘Find Me’ menu item.
 On your phone, ‘What-3-Words’ is accurate to within 10 metres.
 Call for help.

 Conclusion